tipishev/python_debugging_workshop/README.md

 While preparing this workshop I have looked at a number of debugging tutorials and they all follow the same structure.

-* They warn agains using `print` statements
+* Warn agains using `print` statements
-* They recap Pdb documentation
+* Recap Pdb documentation
-* And show a few examples of using debugger commands
+* Show examples of using debugger commands

 I tried to make this workshop a bit differently: on top of the three points above we will also look at other Python debuggers and learn when it is better to use one or the other.
 Another thing that I will tell is useful tips and tricks.